1. Home

 Adaptable resume employment history example

-General Manager, H&M, White Plains
+General Manager at H&M, White Plains

-October 2014 - September 2019
+September 2014 - September 2019

 • Served as a successful leader, promoting and achieving store success.